pbklink/motif-core/etc/motif-core.api.md

 import { RevRecordSortDefinition } from '@xilytix/rev-data-source';
 import { RevRecordStore } from '@xilytix/rev-data-source';
 import { RevRecordValueRecentChangeTypeId } from '@xilytix/rev-data-source';
+import { RevReferenceableColumnLayout } from '@xilytix/rev-data-source';
+import { RevReferenceableColumnLayoutDefinition } from '@xilytix/rev-data-source';
+import { RevReferenceableColumnLayoutsService } from '@xilytix/rev-data-source';
 import { RevReferenceableDataSource } from '@xilytix/rev-data-source';
 import { RevReferenceableDataSourceDefinition } from '@xilytix/rev-data-source';
 import { RevReferenceableDataSourceDefinitionsStoreService } from '@xilytix/rev-data-source';
 import { RevReferenceableDataSourcesService } from '@xilytix/rev-data-source';
-import { RevReferenceableGridLayout } from '@xilytix/rev-data-source';
-import { RevReferenceableGridLayoutDefinition } from '@xilytix/rev-data-source';
-import { RevReferenceableGridLayoutsService } from '@xilytix/rev-data-source';
 import { RevRenderValue } from '@xilytix/rev-data-source';
 import { RevSourcedField } from '@xilytix/rev-data-source';
 import { RevSourcedFieldCustomHeadingsService } from '@xilytix/rev-data-source';